How much is the equipment you wish to buy?

 A chattel mortgage will have a lower interest rate than an unsecured personal loan.
-The vehicle you purchase will function as security for a chattel mortgage, which means risk to the lender is reduced.
+The vehicle you purchase will function as security, which means risk to the lender is reduced.

 There are two types of application for a chattel mortgage: streamlined and standard.
 A streamlined application is the industry term for the simplest type of deal.
 The type of application will depend on the value of vehicle or vehicles you wish to finance, your time in business, and your credit rating.

-You can still get a low interest rate on a chattel mortgage through either application process.
+You can still get a low interest rate through either application process.
 The rate you are offered will still be determined by the level of risk you present to a lender.

-You can learn more about who offers a chattel mortgage in Australia and the different ways to apply by reading our Chattel Mortgage Guide.
+You can learn more about the different ways to apply by reading our Chattel Mortgage Guide.

 Specialist Asset Finance lenders offer a streamlined application process and competitive interest rates, which often makes them more appealing to borrowers than banks.